Connect to a Couchbase instance

-- v5.x: we use RBAC credentials (specified in the Authentication tab)
+- v5.x and above: we use RBAC credentials (specified in the Authentication tab)

 - v4.x: we use read-only credentials combined with bucket name/password if any: the bucket name/password needs to be filled in Connection tab, while the Read-Only username/password is entered in the Authentication tab.
 This is required, as per: "Couchbase requires Cluster level authentication for certain REST commands and Bucket level for others"

 - v3.x: we need the console admin name/password (specified in the Authentication tab)

 Important note: for the Hackolade reverse-engineering process to effectively use the N1QL service, it is critical that the bucket has a PRIMARY INDEX.
 Also, for the proper discovery of the different document kinds within a bucket, it is critical that the field used to segregate document kinds be indexed (a secondary index is sufficient.)